-After a car accident, you may start experiencing back pain intense enough that it interferes with your daily life.
-This pain may be a symptom of spinal stenosis, a medical condition that some people suffer from after a car accident which puts pressure on the spinal cord and the nerves within the spine.
+After an auto accident, you may start experiencing back pain intense enough that it interferes with your daily life.
+This pain may be a symptom of spinal stenosis, a medical condition that some people suffer from after auto accidents which puts pressure on the spinal cord and the nerves within the spine.
 Spinal stenosis manifests itself in two ways.
 Primary stenosis is when a patient is born with the condition, but it doesn’t become an issue until later in life.
 Acquired stenosis is when the condition occurs through natural aging, disease, or an external injury.
 Spinal stenosis occurs when the spinal canal – which is what holds the spinal cord with the accompanying nerves – is narrowed.
 The narrowing effect risks compressing the spinal cord, pinching nerve roots, and sending pain signals throughout the body.
 The pain typically manifests itself within the neck and lower back.

 Beyond experiencing back pain after your car accident, other spinal stenosis symptoms can include pain in the neck, arm, hand, or shoulder, leg weakness, trouble balancing when walking, trouble with controlling your bowels or bladder, and an overall lack of coordination.